oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/create-flow/create-flow.md

 - Generating initial ADDs from Postman collections or OpenAPI specifications
 - Customizing the adapter definition metadata to tailor the adapter's behavior
 - Validating ADDs to ensure they are error-free before publishing
-- Registering and publishing custom adapters to Oracle Integration Cloud instances
+- Registering and publishing custom adapters to Oracle Integration instances
 - Verifying the successful deployment of published custom adapters

 With this knowledge, you are now equipped to efficiently create adapters that allow Oracle Integration to connect to a wider range of applications and services based on their REST APIs.
 This enhances OIC's integration capabilities, simplifying connectivity while reducing development overheads.